ChantellePe/Gomoku_Deployed/assignment_2/README.md

 # Special features for my bonus mark

-As I am relatively new to web developement I wanted to dive deep into a number of different aspects rather on just focusing on 1 particular thing.
+As I am relatively new to web developement so I wanted to dive deep into a number of different aspects (such as testing, animation, user experience etc.) rather on just focusing on 1 particular thing.

 My additional features that I included are: